Particular/docs.particular.net/samples/logging/new-relic/sample.md

 snippet: newrelic-load-simulator

 ## Capturing metric values

-Custom observers need to be registered for the metric probes provided via `NServiceBus.Metrics`.
-This is configured in the `NewRelicFeature`:
+Custom observers need to be registered for the metric probes provided via the `NServiceBus.Metrics` package:

 snippet: newrelic-enable-nsb-metrics